-Landlords have the right to enter their rental property as mandated by law, but they cannot do so without informing the tenants beforehand.
-But if the landlord decides to conduct an unannounced inspection, a tenant has the right to refuse entry; a landlord doing so may violate the tenant’s Right to Quiet Enjoyment.
+They have the right to enter their rental property as mandated by law, but they cannot do so without informing the tenants beforehand.
+But if they decide to conduct an unannounced inspection, a tenant has the right to refuse entry; one doing so may violate the tenant’s Right to Quiet Enjoyment.

 All states require that landlords inform their tenants in advance through a written notice that they will inspect the property.
-The notice must include the exact date and possible times when the landlord plans to inspect, as well as contact information if the tenant wants to reschedule it.
+The notice must include the exact date and possible times when they plan to inspect, as well as contact information if the tenant wants to reschedule it.

-Most state laws require tenants to receive the notice of inspection from their landlords at least 24 hours in advance, but there are also some states that require a 48 hours advanced notice.
+Most state laws require tenants to receive the notice of inspection at least 24 hours in advance, but there are also some states that require a 48 hours advanced notice.

-Some states also require that inspections done by a landlord occur during “reasonable hours”, which typically means business hours or between 8 AM to 6 PM.
+Some states also require that inspections done occur during “reasonable hours”, which typically means business hours or between 8 AM to 6 PM.
 This inspection may be conducted a few times a year, but not too often that a tenant feels harassed or inconvenienced.

-Drive-by inspections, on the other hand, do not require a prior notice, since a landlord will not enter the premises and will only observe and check the exteriors of the property.
+Drive-by inspections, on the other hand, do not require a prior notice, since no one will not enter the premises and will only observe and check the exteriors of the property.

 Rental Property Inspection Laws

 If a landlord says that he or she will do a rental property inspection in a few hours, most tenants would think that it is well within the rights of the landlord to do so.
 What they did not know is that there are laws related to rental property inspections that protect tenants.